Ishika811-code/Ishika811-code/README.md

 ## Hi there 👋
-this is my first git repository author- Ishika Choudhary
+This is my first Git Repository.
+Author- Ishika Choudhary